MyPassion.ai

 DimensionSokanu / CareerExplorerMyPassionAI

-Original nameSokanu (since 2012)MyPassionAI (launched 2025)
+Original nameSokanu (founded 2012)MyPassionAI (launched 2025)

-Time to complete20 to 30 min advertised, 60 to 90 min in practice~3 min
+Time to completeAbout 30 min advertised; reviewers report 60 to 90 min in practice~3 min

-Career matches1,500+ ranked by fit percentageTop 5 with fit scores + salary data
+Career matches1,500+ ranked by fit percentage (per CareerExplorer)Detailed matches with fit scores and supporting context

-What the Sokanu career test actually is
+What the Sokanu career test is

 • Holland Codes (RIASEC), developed by John Holland in the 1950s to map interests to career clusters

-Sitting inside the product, Sokanu is a genuinely serious piece of work.
 The team clearly cares about psychometric quality in a way most consumer career quizzes do not.

-What the MyPassionAI career quiz actually is
+What the MyPassionAI career quiz is

 The instrument.
 25 questions total.
 The first question asks which of four statements best describes your current situation: a student or graduate with no direction, someone in a paying career who wants change, someone with too many interests, or someone stuck or unemployed.
 Your answer to Q1 decides which Q2 you see next.
 A burned-out professional gets asked which moments in their last job made them forget the clock.
 A graduate gets asked what they spent hours on as a kid that felt like play.
-The branching is not cosmetic.
-It changes the signal we extract from the early questions.
+The branching is not cosmetic, it changes the signal we extract from the early questions.

 The framework.
 The output is one of 20 named archetypes produced by a 2D matrix: